muryno/PokemonApp/README.md

 Presenter contain ViewModel which executes Use case, also contain dependency injection folder to wire all together.

 libraries used
--Android Jetpack libraries
+Android Jetpack libraries
--ViewModel
+ViewModel
--Navigation controller
+Navigation controller
--Hilt
+Hilt
 -Instrumental testing
 -unit testing
 -retrofit